Justis-Lamanna/rayscode/readme.md

 operators.
 If you want, see if you can strip down your code to use only valid raysfire emotes!

 ### I/O
 raysLick: Accepts input.
-Puts the specified number of characters entered onto the stack.
+Puts the characters entered onto the stack.
 Example:
 ```
-raysThree raysT
+raysT
 =>
-//retrieves three characters, and puts them in the stack
+//retrieves entered characters, and puts them in the stack
 ```

 raysQ: Writes one letter to STD:OUT.
 The character is consumed.